yueyu19/yueyu19.github.io/_teaching/law-of-cosines.md

 location: "Austin, Texas"
 mathjax: true
 ---
 Do you remeber the law of cosines from your high-school math classes?
 Did you know that it is an incredibly useful technique in the convergence proofs of optimization methods?
-Find out more in this lecture.
+Find out more in this post.

 <img src="/images/cosine.png" width="300" height="300" img align='right'>